Requirements for International Students applying to the Spanish Graduate Program (MA or PhD)

 1. Application to the UF Office of Admissions.

-Submit your online application by following this link ((review the “Application Details” before you click on “Apply”)
+Submit your online application to the Office of Admissions.
+(Review the entire page before you click on “Apply”.)

-- Make sure you apply to the appropriate degree (MA or PhD) and term (fall of the following year).
+- Make sure you apply to the appropriate degree (MA in Spanish or PhD in Romance Languages – Spanish) and term (fall of the following year).

 - Include information about your intended field of specialization: literature or linguistics.

-- The Graduate School requires international applicants to submit official transcripts (along with English translations) as part of their application.
-If you send unofficial documents or photocopies, your application will not be processed.
+- The Graduate School recommends that international applicants submit official transcripts (along with English translations) as part of their application.
+If you send unofficial documents or photocopies, the review of your application might be delayed.

 - Unofficial diplomas or photocopies (along with English translations) are acceptable at the time of the application, but official documents must be produced upon admission to the program.